dataiscool/Sentiment-Analysis/README.md

-# Sentiment-Analysis
+# Sentiment Analysis on the IMDB movie ratings dataset
 In this project, I implement naive Bayes and logistic regression to perform sentiment analysis on the IMDB movie ratings dataset.
+The model classifies a review as either positive or negative for a specific movie.